Bald Eagle Juvenile

 Purple Love Grass Seed

 Red-Bellied Tiger Beetle

 Upland Forest Sampling Point

 Vernal Pool Wetland

 Wilson Ecological Consulting has a diverse clientele representing a variety of client types.
 In some instances, Wilson Ecological Consulting works as a sub-consultant to another firm (architect, engineer, or surveyor) but in many circumstances Wilson Ecological Consulting works directly for the client as the prime contractor.
-When necessary, Wilson Ecological Consulting will sub-contract specialized services, such as minor engineering assignments, to other consulting firms.
+When necessary, Wilson Ecological Consulting will sub-contract specialized services to other consulting firms, such as minor engineering assignments.
 Some examples of recent projects completed by Wilson Ecological Consulting are summarized below.